manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-administer-users-security/manage-db-users-accounts/manage-db-users-accounts.md

 In this task, you will create a user account *appuser* in the PDB and grant the *appdev* role to the user.

 1. On the Users page, click **Create** to start creating a user account in the PDB.
-    The values may differ depending on the system you are using.

     ![Users page](./images/pdb-users-05-users-start-create.png " ")

      > **Note:** The **Create Like** option creates a new user account in the database by duplicating an existing user.
 For this lab, do not use this option.

 1. On the Create User page in the **General** tab, enter the details of new user.
-    The values may differ depending on the system you are using.

     ![Create user general tab](./images/pdb-users-06-create-user.png " ")